gaperton/Type-R/docsource/05_Collection/01_Updates_and_transactions.md

 vanHalen.set([ eddie, alex, stone, hagar ]);

-// Fires a "remove" event for roth, and an "add" event for "hagar".
+// Fires a "remove" event for roth, and an "add" event for hagar.
 // Updates any of stone, alex, and eddie's attributes that may have
 // changed over the years.
 ```